 Projected Changes to Medicare Advantage Plans

-Finally, CMS expects Medicare Advantage plan choice to continue expanding, with most counties getting an addition five MA plan options in 2019.
+Finally, CMS expects Medicare Advantage plan choice to continue expanding, with most counties getting an additional six MA plan options in 2020.

 Projected Changes to Medicare Part D Plans

-For the second year in a row, Part D premiums as a whole are expected to fall slightly.
+For the third year in a row, Part D premiums as a whole are expected to fall slightly.
 You can expect plans to become more competitive in regard to all out-of-pocket cost in an effort to attract and retain customers.
-That means a plan that was out of your price range this year might be more affordable in 2019.
+That means a plan that was out of your price range this year might be more affordable in 2020.

 Medicare Cost Plans Being Phased Out